FindLaw Reviews: The Good, Bad & Ugly

 There is a HUGE difference between ‘views’ and ‘leads’ or ‘contacts.’
 Page/profile views give the illusion of real activity (or firm interest) when in actuality, you have no idea how they got there.

-We estimate that FindLaw spends around $500,000 per month to generate leads.
+We estimate that FindLaw spends around $500,000 per month on Google Ads to generate leads.
 To make the cost per click tenable, they have to be broad and generic, which often leads to poor quality prospects or ‘tire kickers.’
 We’re sure you can relate and have had quality issues with the leads you’ve received via FindLaw’s directory service.